 VIX Futures Contract Specifications

-The official name of VIX futures as stated on the website of CFE is CBOE Volatility Index (VIX) Futures.
+The official name of VIX futures as stated on the website of CFE is "CBOE Volatility Index (VIX) Futures".

-Underlying asset and settlement
+Underlying asset, expiration and settlement

 The final settlement date is 30 days before the third Friday of the following month, providing that the time period between VIX futures settlement and the respective S&P500 options expiration is constant 30 days (the time period used for VIX Index calculation).
 VIX futures expiration is therefore usually on Wednesday (unless there's public holiday interfering with the regular conventions) and the last trading day of VIX futures is the day before – usually Tuesday.

 The contract multiplier of VIX futures is 1,000.
 The value of one VIX futures contract is 1,000 times the respective forward VIX Index value (in USD).
 In other words, when you are long one VIX futures contract and its price increases by 1 point, you make $1,000 (it works both ways of course).

-Tick size is 0.05 VIX points = 50 dollars.
-In some cases (spreads, block trades) it is 0.01 points (10 dollars).
+Tick size is 0.05 VIX points = $50.
+In some cases (spreads, block trades) it is 0.01 points ($10).

 VIX futures also trade during "extended" hours from 17:00 Chicago time on Sunday until the 15:15 Friday close, with just 15 minutes breaks every day from 15:15 to 15:30.
 Liquidity is low outside the regular hours, although it can be slightly higher when the European markets open.

 Contract months available

-Mini VIX Futures (Now Delisted)
+Mini VIX Futures